NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

 ### Collecting application logs with a logs collector

-Implementing an open-source log collectors to collect logs from the PVC and stream them to ElasticSearch, Loki, S3, etc.
+There are examples of setting up three different types of log collectors to collect logs from the PVC and stream them to the console.
+You can read more about each of the log collectors in the following sections.

 #### **vector.dev**
 A lightweight, ultra-fast tool for building observability pipelines.
 Check [vector.dev documentation](https://vector.dev/)